-It is not a 'lifestyle choice', but a serious and medically proven condition.
+It is a serious and medically proven condition - not just some kind of "lifestyle choice".
 Usually the perception is present from early childhood.

-Those who are transgender are normal people with the same cares, hopes, fears and aspirations as anyone else.
-It is the situation they find themselves in which is abnormal.
+Those with Gender Dysphoria are normal people with the same cares, hopes, fears and aspirations as anyone else.
+It is the situation they find themselves in that is abnormal.

-Scientific research into the phenomenon of transgenderism has led to an almost unanimous current acceptance in the medical field that it is a biological condition and certainly not a mental issue.
-While it is true that there is a higher incidence of mental health problems among transgendered persons, this can be explained as symptomatic of the pain of surviving in the wrong body.
+Scientific research has led to an virtually unanimous acceptance in the medical field that it is a biological condition and not a mental issue.
+While it is true that there is a higher incidence of mental health problems among gender dysphoric persons, this can be explained as symptomatic of the psychological pain that goes with the condition.

 It is noteworthy too, that transgender participants in the various research studies had not taken any hormones which might have affected results; the brains scanned were the unaffected ones they were born with.

-How could such a tragic dichotomy occur?
-Unfortunately, as with many health issues, the cause is as yet undiscovered.
-However, the most commonly held theory currently is that prenatal hormone exposure is implicated.
-Too little or too much androgen or oestrogen in various critical stages of foetal development can lead, it is believed, to a brain and mind of one gender in a body of the other.
+As with many medical issues, science has yet to uncover all the factors involved.
+Currently it is believed that prenatal hormone exposure is implicated.
+Too little or too much androgen or oestrogen in critical stages of foetal development can lead, it is thought, to a brain and mind of one gender in a body of the other.

-Whether or not the person 'should have been' male or female is irrelevant; a future man or woman's mental development has clearly now been set in motion and many would say that it’s what's on the inside that defines a person.
+Whether or not the person 'should have been' male or female is in a sense irrelevant; a future man or woman's mental development has clearly now been set in motion and many would say that it’s what's on the inside that defines a person.

-Jehovah God is described in Psalms 139:16 as being the One who "even saw me as an embryo; all its parts were written in your book regarding the days when they were formed."
-Jehovah not only knows the precise causes of the condition, but he also has the ability and desire to heal transgendered ones, at the future time when all human difficulties will be healed.
+Jehovah is described in Psalms 139:16 as being the One who "even saw me as an embryo; all its parts were written in your book regarding the days when they were formed."
+The Creator not only knows the precise causes of the condition, but has the ability and desire to heal transgendered ones, at the future time when all human difficulties will be healed.
+2 Peter 3:13

-It is estimated that transgenderism occurs in 1 in every 11-30,000 of the global population.
-A rough 50/50 gender split occurs among those affected, with men and women equally susceptible.
-It is also certainly not a recent phenomenon; transgender cases have been noted from modern times down through the ages as far back as Plato in the fourth century B.C.E.
-Moreover it is not a condition predisposed to particular nationalities or geographic locations - it seems that every ethnic group includes transgender individuals.
+It is estimated that this difficulty occurs in 1 in every 11-30,000 of the global population, with men and women equally susceptible.
+It is not a recent phenomenon; gender dysphoria cases have been noted from modern times down through the ages as far back as Plato in the fourth century B.C.E.
+Nor is it more prevalent among any particular nationalities or geographic locations - it seems that every ethnic group includes transgender individuals.

-In Deuteronomy 22:5 there was a prohibition given to the Israelites against wearing the clothing of the opposite sex.
-The main reason behind this command was likely to have been to safeguard against sexual immorality occurring.
-Jehovah was certainly aware that this might affect many transgender ones within the nation, but he was no doubt able to help these ones to cope, while the nation as a whole, including any transgendered persons, were protected morally by following Jehovah's direction.
+In Deuteronomy 22:5 a prohibition was given to the Israelites of old, against wearing the clothing of the opposite sex.
+The main reason behind this command might have been to safeguard against sexual immorality.
+Jehovah was certainly aware that this might affect many transgender ones within the nation, but he was no doubt able to help these ones to cope while the nation as a whole, including any transgendered persons, were protected morally by following God's direction.

-What is the position on transgender ones pursuing hormone therapy or sex-reassignment surgery while associating with a congregation of Jehovah’s Witnesses?
-Can one who is a member of the Christian congregation legitimately pursue such a course?
+What is the position on pursuing hormone therapy or gender-reassignment surgery while associating with a congregation of Jehovah’s Witnesses?
+Can one who is a member of the Christian congregation pursue such a course?
 We cannot provide comprehensive information here.
-Individuals seeking further information on this complex and delicate subject are invited to seek advice in the local congregation and perhaps to write respectfully to the appropriate Branch office of Jehovah's Witnesses for current information.
-If you are an interested one who wishes to visit a congregation and learn more about Jehovah, whether you have undergone a form of sex-reassignment or not, you are sure to find a warm welcome in your local Kingdom Hall.
+Individuals seeking further information on this complex and delicate subject can seek advice in the local congregation and perhaps write to the appropriate Branch office of Jehovah's Witnesses for current information.
+If you are an interested one who wishes to visit a congregation and learn more about the Bible's promises, whether you have undergone a form of sex-reassignment or not, you are sure to find a warm welcome in your local Kingdom Hall.

-In the meantime it can be a terrible struggle to cope with being transgender and the daily distress this can cause.
+In the meantime it can be an extremely difficult struggle to cope with the daily distress of being gender dysphoric.
 Although you might feel as if you are the only one, in 1 Peter 5:9 we are reminded "that the same kind of sufferings are being experienced by the entire association of your brothers in the world."
 You are not alone!

-There are also specialist clinics which deal exclusively with this issue and can help advise with ways to cope, although normally a referral from a medical health professional is required in order to access these specialist services.
+There are also specialist clinics which deal exclusively with this issue and can help advise with ways to cope.
+Normally a referral from a medical health professional is required in order to access these specialist services.